bmaso/osm-games/content/osm-specs-in-smtlib2.md

 > unsat
 ```

 Oh no!
 What happened?
-I have done nothing but make a single assertion, and the solver says the assertion is unsolvable!
+All I did was make a make an obvious assertion about dice rolls, and the solver says the assertion is unsolvable!

 The issue here is that ***you can't make universal constraints on datatypes***.
-For example, you can't say something like
+A more obvious example: you can't say something
-"all integers are evenly divisible by two".
+like "all integers are divisible by two".
 That just doesn't make sense.
-We know some integers that are not evenly divisible by
+We know some integers that are not divisible by
 two.
 So that assertion should always produce an `unsat` response from the solver.

 Similarly you can't say "all `DiceRoll` instances have a `die1` value greater than 0".
-We know some `DieRoll` values do have a
+We know some `DiceRoll` values _do_ have a
 `die1` value less than or equal to zero.
-For example: `(roll -100 -100)` is a `DieRoll` value that breaks this rule.
-So that assertion
+For example: `(roll -100 -100)` is a `DiceRoll` value that breaks this rule.
+So the
-is never satisfiable.
+assertion not universally satisfiable.

-What we do instead is define a predicate function that returns `true` for `DieRoll` values that are "valid" in our problem domain,
+Instead we can define a predicate function that returns `true` for `DiceRoll` values that are "valid" in our problem domain,
 and returns `false` for all others (which are by definition "invalid" in our problem domain):

 ```
-(define-fun dieroll.validation.valid-range ((d DieRoll)) Bool
+(define-fun diceroll.valid.range ((d DieRoll)) Bool
     (and
         (<= 1 (die1 d))
         (<= (die1 d) 6)